lamhq/tech-notes/rasa/5-production/2-tuning-nlu-model.md

 If you don't use any pre-trained word embeddings inside your pipeline, you are not bound to a specific language and can train your model to be more domain specific.

-*For example, in general English, the word “balance” is closely related to “symmetry”, but very different to the word “cash”.
-In a banking domain, “balance” and “cash” are closely related and you'd like your model to capture that.*
+*For example, in general English, the word "balance" is closely related to "symmetry", but very different to the word "cash".
+In a banking domain, "balance" and "cash" are closely related and you'd like your model to capture that.*

 You should only use featurizers from the category [sparse featurizers](https://rasa.com/docs/rasa/components#featurizers), such as CountVectorsFeaturizer, RegexFeaturizer or LexicalSyntacticFeaturizer, if you don't want to use pre-trained word embeddings.